Top things to know:

 A small percentage of women get migraine headaches at the start of their period.
 These migraines often last longer and involve more nausea than migraines that happen at other times—and they usually do not have an aura (1).
 Migraines that occur only with the start of the period are called Pure menstrual migraines.

-In Clue, you can also use custom tags to track migraine headaches or other symptoms.
+In Clue, you can also use to track migraine headaches or other symptoms.

 Menstrually-related migraines and headaches